Weatherbury Farm’s Story

 With our flour milling operation, we are doing something that is truly unique.
 In the news today, you hear about food miles and how the average meal travels 1500 miles to the plate passing many processing plants on the way.
 This uncertainty of where your food has been and what has been done to it along the way creates the demand that our products fill.
 From putting the seed into the soil to putting the flour into the bag all of the operations of planting, harvesting, grain cleaning and milling happen on our farm.
 Weatherbury Farm is the only small farm producing estate flours, akin to an estate wine.
 The consumer can rest assured because our products are organically grown and processed.
 The organic certification means we have a rigorous annual inspection which verifies that our inputs, farming methods and processing are compliant with the USDA National Organic Program.

-Weatherbury Farm is constantly growing.
-From 2007 to 2017, by taking on other farms in the area, our land base has tripled.
-In 2013 we took on additional traditionally farmed acreage and transitioned it to organic.
-Additional organic acreage was taken on in 2015, 2016 and 2017.
-We are always looking for ways we can leverage our resources to create new marketable products.
-For example, in 2012 we grew rows of dry beans in our garden to determine which varieties will work the best with our planned system.
+For example, in 2012 we grew rows of dry beans in our garden to determine which varieties would work the best with our planned system.
 Then in 2013 we began growing black turtle dry beans which we harvested, cleaned and sold directly to customers.
 While we don’t have the textbook machinery for a large dry bean operation, we have found creative ways to adapt the machines we already have to get the job done.
+Since 2016, we have added three additional types of dry beans to our rotation.

 Farmer Nigel is working with the Organic Growers Research and Information Sharing Network (OGRIN) to determine optimum varieties and cultural practices for heritage and alternative grain production in the northeast.
-He is also working with the Heritage Wheat Conservancy to bring einkorn, the world’s oldest cultivated grain, back as a commercial crop.

 A local friend who runs a CNC machine recently brought his employee over to show him our forge and machine shop.
 While they were here, we showed them some of our other projects that will be coming to fruition.
 As they were leaving, our friend told us that his employee said to him “this is the way real Americans are supposed to be”.